BitQCode-Capital/Crisis-Response-Manual/24_Oct_2025/readme.md

 Documentation, screenshots, and API key validations for new APIs must be completed before live trading.
 Support teams should be contacted, and all relevant parameters fixed prior to trading start — not during live execution.

  A formal pre-trading API key check protocol must be implemented, including: verifying connectivity, permissions, account balances, and performing optional test orders.
-Sub-accounts or API keys must not be changed/deleted mid-strategy to avoid unexpected errors in trade operations.
+Sub-accounts or API keys must not be changed/deleted mid-strategy to avoid unexpected errors in trade operations , Emergency API key actions should be accompanied by pre-defined fail-safe protocols, clear communication to all support teams to minimize secondary errors.
 ---